No matter how old they are, it can be difficult saying no to your child.

 As long as you support them financially, protect them from the consequences of their actions, you can't expect their behaviour to change.
 There is absolutely no reason for them to change while you are meeting their needs rather than helping them to meet their own needs.

 Don’t let your adult child with substance use disorder pull you into their storm — pull them into your peace.

 Tough and unconditional love

 The only person you can change is yourself.
 When you change how you deal with your adult child they will change.
 The how is not within your control, but they will change.

 Promises, threats, and blame follow a refusal to hand over money.
 You will experience despair, guilt, grief etc. and must have a strong support system so you don’t fall back into emotional decision making.
 Don’t keep this part of your life secret.
-For every child in addiction, there is a parent in pain so seek professional help for yourself.
+For every child in active addiction, there is a parent in pain so seek professional help for yourself.

 Don’t forget that your adult child is an adult that will make their own choices and the hard reality is they might not choose to save themselves.
 Provide emotional support and encouragement to make better life choices but don’t keep contributing to the problem by continuing your financial support in ways that are not helpful.

 I have extensive experience working with parents of adult children with substance use disorder.
 If you are ready to change how you deal with your adult child please contact me, I will be honoured to work with you to find your way out of the storm and find some peace for yourself and your family.